 Application Process: Applications must be made via the University's online application system.
-You will be required to fill in the main details section of the application form.
-If there is a requirement to upload your CV and a cover letter, your cover letter should clearly and explicitly address the requirements of the Person

-Specification and you should provide clear evidence and examples in your application which back-up any assertions you make in relation to each criterion.
+You will be required to fill in the main details section of the application form as well as upload your CV and a cover letter.
+Your cover letter should clearly and explicitly address the requirements of the Person Specification and you should provide clear evidence and examples in your application which back-up any assertions you make in relation to each criterion.
 We recommend a maximum of 4 x A4 sides for this document.
-If there is a requirement to complete the Supporting Statements section of the application, you should provide clear evidence and examples demonstrating how you meet the criteria for the post.
 Copies of certificates for qualifications you have stated you have achieved in your application will be requested at offer stage; in particular, those that were deemed as essential for the post.
-Applications must be received by midnight on the closing date (unless otherwise stated) and unfortunately late applications cannot be accepted.
+The link to the application procedure can be found by returning to the position details page and clicking on 'click here to apply for this job'.
+Applications must be received by midnight on the closing date and unfortunately late applications cannot be accepted.
 If you are invited to attend an interview we will contact you by email confirming the arrangements.
 If you are not successful at the shortlist stage, we will also contact you by email to let you know.
-Feedback: Due to the large number of applications we receive, we are unable to provide feedback at shortlisting stage.
+Due to the large number of applications we receive, we are unable to Feedback: provide feedback at shortlisting stage.
 We will provide feedback, if requested, following an interview.
 Test / Presentation: Many of the posts will involve a test, presentation or assessment day as part of the interview process.
 This could be in the form a clerical or IT test or a requirement to deliver a short presentation.
 Full details will be confirmed to you by email.
 Job Share: Applications to job-share this post are welcomed.
 If you wish to apply on a job-share basis indicate this on your application and include: If you are applying as part of a job-share team (please give name of sharer) or as an individual.
-The proportion of the job you would wish to work, expressed as a percentage.
-Whether you would be interested in the job on a full-time basis if a suitable sharer does not come forward.
-Disability Confident Employer: The Two Ticks scheme has been replaced by the "disability confident" scheme.
-As users of the disability confident scheme, we guarantee to interview all disabled applicants who meet the essential criteria for our job vacancies.
-If you have a disability and require information regarding accessibility of our campus facilities please visit: http://www.disabledgo.com/en/org/university-of-kent Equality, Diversity and Inclusivity: All University staff are expected to be aware of, comply with, and support the University's policies with regards to ensuring and promoting equality, diversity and inclusivity.
-Relevant training and development should be undertaken, as required.
-Further information about EDI is available from the University's website at: http://www.kent.ac.uk/hr-equalityanddiversity/